MiniFate/MiniFate/_chapters/00-outline.md

 <!-- todo: don't start on a negative. and can we do this in two paragraphs? -->

-{GameName} doesn't require a lot to get started: just pens to write with, paper to record your character on, a set of four Fate dice,
+{GameName} requires a few things to get started: just pens to write with, paper to record your character on, a set of four Fate dice,